SevgiAkten/pycellga/_sources/pycellga.problems.single_objective.discrete.binary.rst.txt

    :undoc-members:
    :show-inheritance:

-**Fletcher-Powell (FMS) Binary Problem**
+**Frequency Modulation Sounds Problem (FMS)**
 ----------------------------------------------

-A binary version of the Fletcher-Powell function, used to evaluate robustness and efficiency in finding optimal solutions within a binary space.
+A binary version of the Frequency Modulation Sounds function, used to evaluate robustness and efficiency in finding optimal solutions within a binary space.

 .. automodule:: pycellga.problems.single_objective.discrete.binary.fms
    :members: